2002 New Orleans mayoral election: Results

 In the runoff, Nagin kept the base he had established in the primary, but expanded his support to win every majority-white precinct.
-Pennington maintained his base among lower and middle-class black voters, but was unable to pick up the support of many voters who had supported candidates defeated in the primary.
+Pennington maintained his base among lower and middle-class black voter, but was unable to pick up the support of many voters who had supported candidates defeated in the primary.
 Ray Nagin's runoff victory sent him to city hall, where he has served as New Orleans's mayor since May 2002.